 Whimseys and Fairings

-I’ve just started work on a new story, The Mistress, it’s a historical romance with a difference.
-Instead it featuring beautiful jewels and sumptuous gowns, this tale is going to focus on the folk downstairs – the servants, not the gentry.
+I’ve just started work on a new story, The Mistress; it’s a historical romance with a difference.
+Instead of featuring beautiful jewels and sumptuous gowns, this tale is going to focus on the folk downstairs – the servants, not the gentry.

 And it’s not as easy as it seems!
 We have plenty of depictions of what life was like for the well-to-do, but less of the those who occupied less privileged stratas of society.